Merge sort algorithm Java

-There are a number of different sorting algorithms.
-The selection of an appropriate algorithm depends on factors such as the size and characteristics of the input data, available memory, and time and space requirements.
+There are many different sorting algorithms.
+The selection of an appropriate algorithm depends on factors such as the size and characteristics of the input data, available memory, and time and space complexity.

 To make your choice easier, in our series we will introduce the most well-known data sorting algorithms, explain their principles, advantages and disadvantages, and program them in Java.